OzlemIskender/Drone-Swarms-Detection-YOLO/README.md

 # The Main Goal of the Project

 - Security breaches that drone swarms may create in the air defense system must be determined in advance.
-- In this study, an intelligent drone detection system is proposed for the detection of drone swarm.
+- In this project, an intelligent drone detection system is proposed for the detection of drone swarm.
 - Among the object detection methods, the YOLO algorithm was preferred as the optimum method.